-Improve Public Perception /Confidence
+Improve Public Perception / Confidence

-We understand that the perception of crime and safety for our local people can be very different to the reality of issues our residents are concerned about.
-To help understand this, we conduct resident surveys and monitor public perceptions data to ensure we are responding to the concerns that local communities tell us about.
+We understand that the perception of crime and safety for local residents can be very different to the reality of issues our they are concerned about.
+To help us analyse, we conduct resident surveys and monitor public perceptions data to ensure we are responding to the concerns of local communities.
 In Autumn 2021 we undertook a community safety survey for residents; 80% of respondents felt that crime has increased to some degree in the last three years, with 52% feeling that agencies weren't working effectively to reduce crime.
-Young people also expressed their fears.
-Whilst the extent of their fears doesn't necessarily fit the reality, particularly where knife crime is concerned, we know that fear does impact on our ability to access cognitive functions.
-We also know that repeat exposure can lead to distortion, creating the perception that violent crimes are more prevalent than in reality.
-Exposure to social media, which more people refer to particularly at a time of crisis, can lead to increased exposure to negative images and stories which make people feel more vulnerable.
+In some areas people do not feel confident to report crimes as they fear repercussions or have lost faith in the agencies that should be investigating them.

+Many expressed that some areas in the borough feel unsafe.
 We know that fear of crime can lead to social isolation, create vulnerability for those seeking safety and belonging and can, particularly in young people, lead to some carrying weapons to protect themselves.